SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 ************************************************************************
 #### 3 - Installing scenario updates

 When updates for scenarios are made available you will need to upload them to the server since there is usually no way to download them directly from steam without providing personal information.
 Use https://justbeamit.com/ to migrate scenario files to the server from a local machine.
 The scenario you are uploading may come as a folder with a number for a name like: 3143225812.
-Zip this folder like it is and upload it to the server.
+Zip this folder like it is and beam it up to the server.
 It's best that you do NOT use that number as the same name as the scenario folder on the server, so change it when you move the folder into position.
 If you make a mistake here with scenario folder placement you can and will corrupt the save game.

 Steps:
 1. Upload the scenario archive to the server.